-- Are there prime elements P, that is, whenever P divides AB it divides either A or B?
-What do they represent? - We know exactly zero prime elements - Does it make any sense to adjoin the additive inverses in order to obtain a ring? - Think about imaginary numbers, using them in intermediary computation steps, but discarding any imaginary solutions - Is it useful to find nondeterministic dynamical system (i.e., arbitrary graph) solutions to equations? - Semirings of infinite discrete-time dynamical systems
+- Do prime systems exist at all?
+Is primality decidable? - Is this particular guy here prime? - What is the complexity of deciding if $A \mid B$?
+And deciding if A is irreducible? - Does it make any sense to adjoin the additive inverses in order to obtain a ring? - Is it useful to find nondeterministic dynamical system (i.e., arbitrary graph) solutions to equations? - Semirings of infinite discrete-time dynamical systems